 Our second, unique mentoring program is called Physician Mentoring Opens Doors (PMOD).
 Students apply during the spring of their sophomore year and if accepted, students are paired with an alumni or community physician who serves as their mentor during their junior and senior year.
 This program enables students to gain an understanding of a life in medicine from both professional and personal perspectives.
 Students get to meet their mentors and the mentors’ spouses/partners, and everyone in the program is invited to attend a PMOD social event each semester.
 Recent events have included a piano concert given by one of the mentees and a walking tour followed by a dinner event at a historic venue in downtown Lancaster.

-Many of our students also volunteer at local hospitals and clinics: Lancaster Regional, Lancaster General (LGH), and Southeast Lancaster Health Services.
+Many of our students also volunteer at local hospitals and clinics: UPMC Lancaster, Penn Medicine Lancaster General Health (LGH), and Lancaster Health Center.
 Some students choose to take local courses to gain EMT certification or have already done so back home.
 These students can serve on our two local rescue squads, F&M EMS and Lancaster EMS.Students with a specific area of interest within medicine also receive guidance and support in cultivating clinical opportunities with alumni.
 This has led to students being able to shadow in fields like orthopedic surgery, neonatology, and more.

 Community Service Opportunities:

 Pre-medical students engage in a number of service opportunities.
-The Ware Institute for Civic Engagement is an excellent resource and they oversee community-based programs (for example, organizations working with refugees) as well as popular alternative spring break programs such as a week-long medical mission trip to Honduras.
+The Ware Institute for Civic Engagement is an excellent resource and they oversee community-based programs (for example, organizations working with refugees) as well as alternative spring break programs.
 Pre-medical students often get involved in working with local middle schools by serving as science teaching interns and tutors.
 For those students who are involved in Greek life, each organization works with a specific charity/philanthropy (for example, Relay for Life, the Ronald McDonald House, etc.).

 Campus Clubs/Activities :

-This fall, we are launching a pre-health club that students from any class year can join.
-More details will be posted soon.
-We also have the Benjamin Rush Pre-Health Honor Society, which students can apply for in the spring of their sophomore or junior year.
-Both clubs host programs and events and also create a sense of community among pre-medical students.
+We have the Benjamin Rush Pre-Health Honor Society, which students can apply for in the spring of their sophomore or junior year.
+Clubs host programs and events and also create a sense of community among pre-medical students.

 Pre-medical students also pursue other activities on campus.
 Many are involved in music groups such as the orchestra or a cappella singing groups while others play sports at the varsity or club levels.
 F&M has a number of ways to get involved in clubs devoted to a range of topics.